-- Constructing a roundabout at the SR 87 and Airport Road/Airline Drive intersection - Installing new curb, gutter, overhead lighting, and sidewalks at the new roundabout - Removing and replacing the curb and gutter on the SB approach of the Tyler Parkway roundabout one lane of traffic in each direction will be maintained and temporary signage will be employed for lane closures or turning restrictions.
+- Constructing a roundabout at the SR 87 and Airport Road/Airline Drive intersection - Installing new curb, gutter, overhead lighting, and sidewalks at the new roundabout - Removing and replacing the curb and gutter on the SB approach of the Tyler Parkway roundabout - Relocating a light pole to accommodate the new curb and gutter fixtures and is expected to take approximately 4 months to complete.
+The roundabout will be constructed in phases.
+This project will require temporary lane closures along SR 87 and Airport Road/Airline Drive; however, at least one lane of traffic in each direction will be maintained and temporary signage will be employed for lane closures or turning restrictions.

 The project would occur within the existing ADOT right-of-way (R/W) through private lands.
 Approximately 1 acre of new R/W and temporary construction easements (TCEs) are required to construct the roundabout.
 The new R/W and TCEs requirements will be determined during final design.
+Construction is anticipated to begin in summer 2024,